GVSRK7542/E-Commerce-/README.md

 # E-Commerce-
-This si about E-Commerce concepts
+This is about E-Commerce concepts